-Table 3.
-Summary of incidental mortality and serious injury of Western U.S. Steller sea lions due to U.S. commercial fisheries between 2014 and 2018 (or the most recent data available) and calculation of the mean annual mortality and serious injury rate (Wynne et al. 1991, 1992; Breiwick 2013; MML, unpubl. data).
+Table 4.
+Summary of incidental M/SI of Western stock Steller sea lions in U.S. waters due to U.S. commercial fisheries between 2017 and 2021 (or the most recent data available) and calculation of the mean annual M/SI rate (Wynne et al. 1991, 1992; Breiwick 2013; MML, unpubl. data).
+The "Observed mortality" column does not include M/SI in unsampled hauls unless there were no observed M/SI in sampled hauls in that fishery that year.
 N/A indicates that data are not available.
 Methods for calculating percent observer coverage are described in Appendix 3 of the Alaska Stock Assessment Reports.
+Mean annual estimates are rounded but the total estimate is based on unrounded estimates.